mimimelonxxxx/CSE2120-Lessons/Notes.md

 ### Parallel Arrays

-Parallel arrays are two independent lists that share information based on their i nfex number.
+Parallel arrays are two independent lists that share information based on their index number.
 Parallel arrays are not multi-dimensional arrays in teh sense of having multiple layers of data; instead, they are considered individual lists that use the index number to link data together.

 ```python
 FIRST_NAME = ("Michelle", "Alice")